fred-isaacs-liquor/Shanty-Mongo/README.markdown

 ------------

 - PHP 5.3 or greater
-- Zend Framework 1.10.0 or greater
+- Zend Framework 2.0
 - Mongodb 1.3 or greater
 - Mongo extension from pecl

 Features
 --------

+- Namespaces
 - ORM
 - Simple and flexible
 - Partial updates.
 Only changed data is sent back to the server.
 Also you can save or delete embeded documents individually.